Back to Special Relativity

 - The Earth moves through the ether.

-- Measurements of the speed of light on Earth should therefore vary with the direction of measured light rays.
+- Therefore, measurements of the speed of light on Earth should vary with the direction of the measured light rays.

-- In their classic experiment, Michelson and Morley showed that the speed of light on Earth is the same regardless of direction.
+- In their classic experiment, Michelson and Morley showed that the speed of light on Earth is the same regardless of the direction of the measured light rays.

 1889 Contraction Hypothesis